satori-stan/CarND-PID-Control-Project/README.md

 The program creates two controllers on startup: one for steering and one for throttle, since it makes sense only to increase the speed when the car is on the expected trajectory and to decrease it when the car starts to stray.
 The controllers are instantiated in the main program method (main.cpp:42).
 Since creating the PID controllers requires selecting control output limits, the steering has -1 to 1 range consistent with the simulator's limits.
 The throttle controller has the same limit.
 This range will later allow us to control the car's maximum speed.

 The controllers' parameters are ideally stored in a configuration file (params.txt).
 This allows testing new coefficient values without the overhead of recompilation.
 The program reads the file if possible (main.cpp:68-95) or reverts to hardcoded values.
-The hardcoded values represent the best parameters found after tunning the system to drive around the lakeside track.
+The hardcoded values represent the best parameters found after tuning the system to drive around the lakeside track.

 With the controllers configured, each time a new reading is received from the sensors, the steering controller is called with the CTE to get a new steering value (main.cpp:134).
 As it is explained in the code, a factor is added to increase the response as the speed of the car increases.
 After that, the throttle controller is called with a combination of the CTE and steering values as input (main.cpp:145).
 This follows the logic that the target value to increase the speed is when the steering is set to going straight and we are driving along the desired track.
 Turning the wheels either for course correction or when following a curve should require the vehicle's speed to drop.

 The output of the throttle controller is actually not used raw, but rather transformed (translated) to have a value consistent with the expected behavior.
 First, when the steering is zero, the throttle controller's CTE would be zero.
 At this point we want the car to reach maximum throttle (identified so far as 0.3) so the controller's output is subtracted from the maximum throttle.
-Second, the sign of the output is unrelevant to the system: we want a zero output when the tires are straight and up to twice the maximum throttle when the steering is maxed out to either direction so we use the absolute value of the controller's output.
+Second, the sign of the output is irrelevant to the system: we want a zero output when the tires are straight and up to twice the maximum throttle when the steering is maxed out to either direction so we use the absolute value of the controller's output.
 This is better than limiting the output of the controller since it provides the full range of controller's values.

-#### Tune the controller's hyperparameters to drive safely around the track
+#### Tune the controller's hyper parameters to drive safely around the track

-Tunning of the controllers was a very labor-intensive task.
-Initially, the tunning was done manually, following the Twiddle algorithm from the lessons in a spreadsheet.
+Tuning of the controllers was a very labor-intensive task.
+Initially, the tuning was done manually, following the Twiddle algorithm from the lessons in a spreadsheet.

 ![Screen capture of manual twiddling][image1]